MikenzieAlasca/F21-1010/class/lect/Lect-12/Lect-12.raw.md

 m4_include(../../../setup.m4)

-# Lecture 12 - Files and Reading Files
+# Lecture 12 - More on Strings, Files Reading and Writing

 ## First - Searching Strings